travisseymour/EPICpyDocs/docs/epicpysimcomponents.md

 # EPICpy Simulation Components

 This page describes of what it means to simulate human performance using EPIC under EPICpy, by going over each of the key components of a simulation run.
-For an overview of what EPIC and EPICpy are, and what they are used for, see the [Home Page](index.md) page.
+For an overview of what EPIC and EPICpy are, and what they are used for, see the [Home Page](index.md).
 To see an example simulation walkthrough, see the [Epic Simulation Example](example.md) page.

 [![EPICpy Overview](resources/images/epicpy_overview_small.png)](resources/images/epicpy_overview.png)